TonyM1958/HA-FoxESS-Modbus/README.md

 This is a refactored version of https://github.com/StealthChesnut/HA-FoxESS-Modbus.
 The changes from the main branch include:

 * Simplified configuration: only 4 lines required in your HA configuration.yaml with modbus, sensors, templates and utility_meter integrations split into separate include files
-* Support for single phase inverters (including H1, AC1 AIO and KH series) and three phase inverter (H3 series)
+* Support for single phase inverters (including H1, AC1 AIO and KH series) and three phase inverter (H3 and AC3 series)
 * Parameterization and grouping of sensor scan_interval so they are more uniform and easier to change in a consistent way when required
 * Revised calculation for inverter power in, power out and system losses
 * Added HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance